itscodenation/curriculum-15-16/units/6-javascript1_2/lessons/2-project/README.md

 Students who complete the project at hand early may attempt to improve their project by including the following:

 * Added CSS for visual customization
-* Create a counter that only allows the user 4 guesses before the program terminates.
-* Create a system where the user is awarded a certain number of points based on the amount of guesses it took to find the random number.
-* Create a "Reset random number" button.
-* Prompt the user to choose a difficulty (Easy, Medium, Hard).
-Difficulty can be increased by making the range of numbers to choose from larger.
+* A second MadLibs story
+* Create a site in which the user is first prompted to choose between 2 or more MadLibs stories to fill in.

 ##Closing
 Select students to present their work to the class.